juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![A chatbot conversation showing a user asks a question about seeing a doctor and the chatbot collects information from the user before telling user about the solution.](/assets/uploads/screen-shot-2020-07-30-at-5.42.47-pm.png)

-As shown above, the chatbot needs to collect some information from the user first before answering the question.
+As shown above, the chatbot needs to collect basic information from the user first before answering the user's question.

 To enable your chatbot to handle complex questions, Juji allows you to define a multi-turn conversation easily.
 In particular, you can define a mini chat flow that can elicit user information and use such information to decide how to best answer the user's question.